-First-Time Membership – The complete application packet for first-time membership must be received in the FHSAA Office not later than Tuesday, April 30 (available March 17, 2014 for 2014-15 school year).
-An application packet received after that deadline was not processed for the upcoming school year.
+First-Time Membership – The complete application packet for first-time membership must be received in the FHSAA Office not later than Thursday, April 30 (available March 16, 2015 for 2015-16 school year).
+An application packet received after that deadline will not be processed for the upcoming school year.
 There is no second deadline for applications for first-time membership.

 REGISTRATION WITH STATE OF FLORIDA